BeileiCui/beileicui.github.io/_pages/about.md

 My research interests include artificial intelligent applications in medical image analysis, robotic perception and robotic navigation.
 I am recently working on monocular depth estimation, 3D reconstruction, NeRF, noisy label learning.

 I am always passionate about discussion or potential cooperation opportunities so feel free to contact me via email if have related inquiries!
-[Medical Mechatronics Lab](http://www.labren.org/mm/) is also open for research interns, don't hesitate to contact me if you are interested.
+[Medical Mechatronics Lab](http://www.labren.org/mm/) is also open for __research interns__, don't hesitate to contact me if you are interested.